Our Services

 Helpful Resources

-Proper cleaning of your red light therapy mask prevents bacterial breakouts, skin irritation, and electronic damage while ensuring optimal light penetration and device longevity.
+Cleaning your red light therapy mask properly prevents bacterial breakouts, skin irritation, and electronic damage, while ensuring optimal light penetration and extending device longevity.

 Red light therapy masks are an increasingly popular at-home skincare tool.
 They can help brighten skin tone, reduce fine lines, and improve overall complexion.
 But without proper cleaning, these devices can harbor bacteria, oil, and product residue—potentially causing breakouts or irritation.
 Here's everything you need to know about how to clean red light therapy mask safely and effectively.